-Liverpool City Region Grow We will accept costs relating to the preparation of technical reports but such costs will be capped at a maximum of 5% of the total grant you have requested.
-If you believe there are other costs which are in the spirit of the fund but are not reflected within this list then please check with us directly, leaving 72 hours before the deadline to provide sufficient time for the team to answer your query.
-Professional Fees Marketing Activities We recognise that effective marketing is key to achieve full commercialisation for new products and services.
-Marketing costs are subsequently in scope for this fund, however they should not be the core focus of your project nor should funding be used to advertise your existing portfolio of product or services (unless your project is expected to deliver transformative enhancement from current business as usual state) Business Intelligence ("BI") This disruptive economic impact of Covid-19 has led to wholesale changes in a new of key markets.
+We recognise that effective marketing is key to achieve full commercialisation for new products and services.
+Marketing costs are subsequently in scope for this fund.
+However, they should not be the core focus of your project nor should funding be used to advertise your existing portfolio of product or

+STRATEGIC INVESTMENT FUND Uverpool City Region Growth Company services (unless your project is expected to deliver transformative enhancement from current business as usual state) Business Intelligence ("BI") This disruptive economic impact of Covid-19 has led to wholesale changes in new key markets.
 We subsequently understand that some applicants may wish to use a portion of their funding in securing targeted business intelligence support to help them adjust their strategy for their new product/service or improve access to a new market.
 Subsequently targeted BI costs may be used to support improved access to a new market or a new product/service.
 General professional fees You may wish to include potential costs which relate to more general professional fees aimed at helping you deliver your intended transformational activities.
-We open to supporting costs which are aimed at embedding new knowledge or best practise in areas such as increasing efficiencies, increasing sales through new channels or markets, and/or increasing productivity • Please note that we again refer to our policy that this scheme is not in place to support business as usual activities or regulatory required business activities.
+We are open to supporting costs which are aimed at embedding new knowledge or best practise in areas such as increasing efficiencies, increasing sales through new channels or markets, and/or increasing productivity Please note that we again refer to our policy that this scheme is not in place to support business as usual activities or regulatory required business activities.